andrasq/node-disrequire/README.md

 This package will export a function to undo the side-effects of a `require()`.
 All copies of the module cached by nodejs will be discarded.

-This function is called `unrequire` in `qmock`, but that package name is not available.
+This function is called `unrequire` in `qmock`, but the "unrequire" package name is not available.

     const unrequire = require('disrequire');
     unrequire('config');

 Related Work
 ------------